HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/prepare-database.md

 !!! note "Check if IQ Database Already Exists"

-    If your DX deployment was recently provisioned or upgraded with IQ database credentials, the `iqdb` database and user may already exist. **Skip Steps 1-3 below if both already exist** and jump directly to [Deploy IQ with Database Configuration](#deploy-iq-with-database-configuration).
+    If your DX deployment was recently provisioned or upgraded with IQ database credentials and networking config, the `iqdb` database and user may already exist. **Skip Steps 1-3 below if both already exist** and jump directly to [Deploy IQ with Database Configuration](#deploy-iq-with-database-configuration).

     **Check for existing IQ database:**
     ```bash